Roundhill Investments - S&P 500 0DTE Covered Call Strategy ETF (XDTE) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Roundhill Investments - S&P 500 0DTE Covered Call Strategy ETF (XDTE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $293.2M, listed on CBOE, carrying a beta of 0.93 to the broader market.
-The Roundhill S&P 500 0DTE Covered Call Strategy ETF (“XDTE”) is the first ETF to utilize zero days to expiry (“0DTE”)*** options on the S&P 500. public since 2024-03-07.
+Roundhill Investments - S&P 500 0DTE Covered Call Strategy ETF (XDTE) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $319.5M, listed on CBOE, carrying a beta of 0.94 to the broader market.
+The Roundhill S&P 500 0DTE Covered Call Strategy ETF (XDTE) stands out as the pioneering exchange-traded fund to employ zero days to expiry (0DTE) options linked to the S&P 500. public since 2024-03-07.

 - Spot Price